 Jeff’s passion for heritage preservation emerged as he grew up among the historic homes and sites of Natchitoches, La., the oldest town in the Louisiana Purchase.
-After receiving his bachelor’s in journalism, he managed regional communications for Willamette Industries, a Fortune 500 forest products corporation.
-His experience there included facilitating strategies to promote and protect special sites of cultural and environmental value.
+After receiving his bachelor’s in Journalism, he served as a communications specialist for a Fortune 500 corporation.
+His experience there included facilitating strategies to promote and enhance special sites of cultural and environmental value.

-These sites and the people who seek to protect them served as inspiration as he returned to his hometown obtain his Master’s degree in folklife and oral history.
-While in graduate school, Jeff began working with the National Park Service’s preservation and research technology center, where he served ten years as public information officer and marketing manager.
+These sites and the people who seek to protect them served as inspiration as he returned to his hometown to pursue a Master’s degree in folklife and oral history.
+While in graduate school, Jeff began working with the National Center for Preservation Technology and Training, a research arm of the National Park Service.
 There, he initiated the first coordinated social media strategy within an NPS organization.

-In addition to his public relations and digital development work, Jeff has contributed articles to scholarly publications such as CRM Journal, Louisiana Folklife and the Dictionary of Literary Biography.
-In 2012, he contributed a chapter about social media to the international edited volume “User Studies for Digital Library Development.”
+In addition to his public relations and digital development work, Jeff has contributed articles to scholarly books and journals such as CRM Journal, the Dictionary of Literary Biography series and Facet Publishing’s international edited collection “User Studies for Digital Library Development.”

 Online Influence Scores